 Have you ever heard the phrase “Features tell, but benefits sell?”

-I know being told to sell the benefits of your program or service sometimes confuses and frustrates you.
-Sometimes it confuses me, too!
-Because the benefits of something aren’t always obvious.
-You may have to do a little digging to figure out why your client should even care about what you’re selling.
+Being told to sell the benefits of your program or service can sometimes leave you scratching your head.
+That’s because the benefits of something aren’t always obvious, but the features are easy to spot.
+You may have to do a little digging to really figure out why your client should even care about what you’re selling.

-Of course you want to talk about all the great things inside your new program, training, or other offering.
-And it’s important for people to know exactly what you’re selling.
-So you say things like:
+Talking about all the great things inside your new program, training, or product is a breeze and it’s definitely important for people to know exactly what you’re selling.
+That’s why you say things like:

 “Includes workbooks and live training.”